-My research incorporates field experiments, natural experiments, cognitive interventions, ethnographic observation, and survey data into the study of democratic consolidation and the formation of democratic habits.
+My current research combines field experiments, cognitive interventions, ethnographic observation, and survey data to examine the formation of civic habits at the local level.

-Many-Faced Efficacy: The Effect of Individual Empowerment on Democratic Consolidation
+Beyond Information: The Effect of Individual Empowerment on Local Civic Engagement

 No Politics, Please!
 When Democracy Promotion Suppresses Political Engagement